 Want to Become More Mindful About Your Money?
 Try Kakeibo

-It’s easy to feel disconnected from your finances when you spend with the swipe of a card or the tap of a button on your smartphone.
+It’s easy to feel disconnected from your finances when you spend money with the swipe of a card or the tap of a button on your smartphone.

 But when you’re mindful of where your money goes, you can cut down on unnecessary spending and put more cash toward your savings goals.